amitxv/PC-Tuning/docs/configure-nvidia.md

     - [Threaded Optimization offloads GPU-related processing tasks on the CPU](https://tweakguides.pcgamingwiki.com/NVFORCE_8.html), it usually hurts frame pacing but feel free to benchmark it yourself.
 You should also consider whether you are already CPU bottlenecked if you do choose to enable the setting

+    - Ensure that settings are not being overridden for programs in the ``Program Settings`` tab such as Image Sharpening for some EAC games

 - Set the scaling mode to no scaling and set perform scaling on display.
 Configure your resolution and refresh rate

 - Consider disabling G-Sync, it has the potential to increase input latency due to extra processing however it has supposedly improved over time so feel free to benchmark it yourself, your mileage may vary